 Recommendation Management response Completion date Responsible officer Resilience/incident response planning R1 Undertake a rapid learning exercise on COVID-19 governance to inform and adapt resilience and emergency response plans, so they can be implemented should they be required over the coming months.
-This should include consideration: • of any need to temporarily adapt the Scheme of Reservation and Delegation to ensure financial and decision-making authority is aligned and • of the risk management approach adopted as part of command and control and workstream arrangements.
+This should include consideration: of any need to temporarily adapt the Scheme of Reservation and Delegation to ensure financial and decision-making authority is aligned and of the risk management approach adopted as part of command and control and workstream arrangements.
 A debriefing programme was implemented across the BCU command and control structures.
 The objectives of the debrief were: To allow the Health Board to reflect on the identification of lessons learned and shared good practice from the incident; To identify organisational experience relative to individual roles and responsibilities relating to the incident; To identify key areas for development for the future; To assist in the development or formation of guidelines or protocols for future incidents; and To capture lessons learnt to feed into future response planning.
 Following this review, a report was prepared by Civil Contingencies Group (CCG) and finalised by Executive Team.
 The report sets out areas of good practice, together with recommendations for improvement.
 An executive led action plan was developed in response to ensure improved arrangements going forwards.
 The report and action plan was presented to the September 2020 - Complete October 2020 Mark Wilkinson

 Recommendation Management response Completion date Responsible officer Strategy, Partnerships and Population Health Committee for approval.
 The action plan includes a full review of the existing COVID Command & Control structures led by COVID-19 Lead Director / Director of Planning and Performance.
 In addition, the decision-making protocol developed as part of the Command and Control Framework to be reviewed ensuring clarity at each level of the response.
 Led by Acting Board Secretary / Assistant Director of Information Governance & Risk.
 In addition to the debrief programme, a full review of the Health Board Major Emergency Plan has been undertaken along with revisions to Hospital Major Incident Plans to ensure that Covid considerations are included within key departmental action cards.
 Specific management arrangements have been developed for COVID-19 going forward, led by Director of Primary and Community Services.
 However, should a major incident be declared, command and control structures will be mobilised in line with outcomes of the above work.
 November 2020 Stakeholder engagement in clinical strategy and plan development R2 Ensure there is effective stakeholder engagement in the development of clinical strategy and any plans for significant service change.
 During the first surge of Covid 19, the clinical strategy included a short cycle planning with a 'Once for North Wales' approach.
-The stakeholder engagement took place throughout, with the creation of pathways and the check and challenge approach at the Clinical Advisory Group (CAG).
-Further work is now ongoing to strengthen the CAG with further inclusion of stakeholders, such as Digital/Informatics.
-In addition to this work is now being undertaken to integrate the restart of essential services within the clinical strategy and to test the approach with CAG given its wider stakeholder presence.
-There is a standard Complete Arpan Guha
+The stakeholder engagement took place throughout, with the creation of pathways and Complete Arpan Guha